-- Dress clothes, for church, if planning to attend, and such special events as final dinner (i.e., dress-up blouse and skirt or a simple dress for female students; tie, slacks and, optionally, a sport coat for male students).
+Dress clothes, for religious services, if planning to attend, and such special events as final dinner (i.e., dress-up blouse and pants/skirt, simple dress, shirt/tie and slacks and, optionally, a sport coat).

 - Athletic equipment and clothes: for example-tennis racket, running shoes, racquetball/handball equipment, swimsuit, baseball/softball glove.